 Paul M. Audio Visual & Media Technician– Hi, I’m Paul.
 I produce all the videos and media you see online, and will be producing our upcoming podcasts.
 I have 20 years’ experience in media production, including interviews, promotional videos, short films and feature length films.
 I gained my degree in film production from Falmouth University in 2013 which has allowed me to travel across the UK and finally led me to Isorropia.

 During my time at Isorropia I have helped to develop the online presence, updated the existing media library and have established a professional studio for video recording and editing.
 I really enjoy helping to share the Isorropia story.

-Layna – Media Technician & Illustrator – I’m Layna.
+Layna – Wellbeing Coach & Illustrator – I’m Layna.
 I’m an innovative and creative person who brings the team’s ideas to life, and I help to run Isorropia’s online platforms.
 I have a good knowledge of mental health, having previously worked as a wellbeing coach and experienced personal struggles.

 I enjoy digital illustration, photography and videography and I’m passionate about raising awareness for various mental health and wellbeing issues through these mediums.

 I have an interest in holistic therapies, believe in a holistic approach to treating wellbeing issues and I’m a qualified Bowen therapist.
 I have a thirst for knowledge and enjoy continually gaining qualifications to support my personal and professional growth.

 Sam – Media Support – Hi, I’m Sam.
 After leaving school I studied art and then worked as a graphic designer in London, until I developed a neurological movement disorder called dystonia, which prevented me from working long hours in an office.
 I became extremely self-conscious of the tremors and contortions that the condition caused, and spent several years feeling sorry for myself and self-isolating.
 One day I decided that I’d run away from all my fears for long enough, and vowed to do something useful with my life.